Super Friends (1980 TV series): Reruns, cancellation, and lost episodes

 In total, 8 episodes (24 cartoons) of the "lost episodes" were made, but not aired in the US that season.
 The series did appear in Australia uninterrupted.
-One of these episodes were aired when Super Friends returned to Saturday morning ABC television the following year.
+One of these episodes was aired when Super Friends returned to Saturday morning ABC television the following year.
 The remainder of the episodes finally aired in syndication in 1995 as part of the Superman/Batman Adventures show on USA Network.
 The series also aired on Cartoon Network and Boomerang.

 Home media

-In April 2009, Warner Home Video (via Hanna-Barbera Cartoons, DC Comics Entertainment and Warner Bros.
-Family Entertainment) announced their plans to release the 1983 lost episodes of this series in August of that year.
-They were released as a DVD set, titled Super Friends: The Lost Episodes, on August 11, 2009.
-In April 2013, Warner Home Video announced Season one episodes would be released on DVD as "Super Friends - Season 5: A Dangerous Fate", on July 23, 2013.
-Warner Home Video also announced that "Super Friends: Legacy of Super Powers - Season 6" would be released on DVD on October 8, 2013.
+Warner Home Video (via Hanna-Barbera Cartoons, DC Comics and Warner Bros.
+Family Entertainment) released the 1983 lost episodes of this series in August 2009.
+They were released as a DVD set, titled Super Friends: The Lost Episodes.
+Warner Home Video released season one episodes on DVD as "Super Friends - Season 5: A Dangerous Fate", on July 23, 2013, and later "Super Friends: Legacy of Super Powers - Season 6" on DVD on October 8 the same year.
 With the release of Season 6, the entire Super Friends series is available on DVD.